 - •Attributes define general characteristics for an interface - •If an attribute or operation is private, it should not appear in a public IDL definition - •By default, all IDL definitions (known by the ORB) are public - •Attributes may be read-only or read-write attribute string balance; readonly attribute long ssn;

 •Example interface Account {

-- •For read-write attributes, the compiler generates a set and a get functions for each attribute. - •For read-only attributes, only a get function is generated.
+- •For read-write attributes, there is a set and a get function generated for each attribute. - •For read-only attributes, a single get function is generated.

 IDL Forward